X

 In particular, I can ask myself a few simple questions:

 • .
-Why am I interested in this position?
+Why are you interested in this position?

 • .
-What do I want to learn in this work-study program?
+What are my learning objectives during this work-study program?

 • .
-How does this company align with my goals?
+How does this company align with my career aspirations?

 This reflection helps me provide clearer answers and enhances my credibility.